Mindfulness in Law Teacher Training

 MLTT II runs from Winter through Fall of 2018.

 Webinars will begin in February of 2018 and occur monthly or bi-monthly throughout the program.
 All webinars will be recorded and posted on the MLTT II learning platform.

 Participants will receive one-on-one, MLTT teacher-led mentoring throughout the program.
 Mentoring will begin after our first retreat.

 Participants will be assigned to small groups for either in person or online meetings, guided by an MLTT II facilitator, and beginning at our first retreat.

 Each MLTT II student will be paired with another student in the program, who will be your “MLTT II buddy,” for deeper, more collaborative, more supported, learning.
 Buddies will be assigned at our first retreat.

 In-person retreats are the heart of the MLTT program.
-In MLTT II, we will be gathering for three retreats.
+In MLTT II, we will be gathering for two retreats.
 These retreats will be an opportunity to deepen our learning and collaboration.

 MLTT II retreat dates are: